cgahr/latexplotlib/README.md

 # A subplot filling 80% of the latex page
 fig, axes = subplots(3, 2, fraction=0.8)

-# A subplot for 3 square plots
+# A subplot for 3 square plots next to each other
 fig, axes = subplots(1, 3, fraction=0.8, ratio=3)
 ```